AbsaOSS/enceladus/_docs/2.0.0/usage/spark-jobs-quick-start.md

 where:

-- `dataset_name` is the name gaven the dataset per [Menas Quick Start]({{ docs_path }}/usage/menas-quick-start) guide Guide
+- `dataset_name` is the name given the dataset per [Menas Quick Start]({{ docs_path }}/usage/menas-quick-start) guide Guide
-- `dataset_version` is a version of the dataset to use, which should have the correct schema and all the conformance rules wanted
+- `dataset_version` is a version of the dataset to use, which should have the correct schema and all the desired conformance rules
-- `report_date` represents the date on which the data landed in the HDFS (in raw) and also the next part of the data output path.
-So if in Menas raw was specified as `/path/on/hdfs/raw` and the input parameter `report_date` as `2020-12-24` as a report date then the path where standardization will look for input files will be `/path/on/hdfs/raw/2020/12/24`.
+- `report_date` represents the date on which the data landed in the HDFS (in raw) and also the suffix part of the data output path.
+So if in Menas raw was specified as `/path/on/hdfs/raw` and the input parameter `report_date` as `2020-12-24` then the path where standardization will look for input files will be `/path/on/hdfs/raw/2020/12/24`.
 For the final part we are missing the report versions.
 - `report_version` is the final part of the path on HDSF.
 With `report_date` we finished with `/path/on/hdfs/raw/2020/12/24/v<report_version>`.
 This is the location where standardization will look for raw data.
 - `raw-format` and its specifics.
-Raw format tells the standardization in which format the data is on the HDFS and what are the specifics.
-CSV might have header, XML has row tag, etc. Here in the example we use row-tag.
-For more options for different types and run parameters see our [run documentations](https://absaoss.github.io/enceladus/docs/2.0.0/usage/run) or just run `--help`
+Raw format tells the standardization which format the data is in on the HDFS and what are its specifics.
+CSV might have a header, XML has a row-tag, etc. Here in the example, we use the `row-tag`.
+For more options for different types and run parameters see our [run documentation](https://absaoss.github.io/enceladus/docs/2.0.0/usage/run) or just run `--help`

 ### Running Conformance